System Requirements

 • Dependencies: Standard library only (no external dependencies)

-• Memory: Minimal overhead (~1-5 MB depending on buffer size)
+• Memory: Minimal overhead (~1-5 MB depending on queue size)

 JavaScript SDK